NVIDIA/modulus-launch/examples/cfd/stokes_mgn/README.md

 # Learning the flow field of Stokes flow

-This example demonstrates how to train the MeshGraphNet model to learn the flow field of Stokes flow and further finetune the model predictions by physics-informed learning.
+This example demonstrates how to train the MeshGraphNet model to learn the flow field of Stokes flow and further improve the accuary of the model predictions by physics-informed inference.

 ## Problem overview